Traditional French town house - Olonzac

 In Olonzac we have tennis courts and a boules pitch in the pretty park.
 (We also have plenty of friends who would be keen to give you a game!)

-You'll hear a mixture of accents and languages in addition to the predominant French, from all over Europe to American, Canadian and Australian.
+You`ll hear a mixture of accents and languages in addition to the predominant French, from all over Europe to American, Canadian and Australian.
 There is a friendly, local working community as well as ex-pats, who have travelled the world but decided to stay in Olonzac having fallen for its charm.
-This means that there is always someone to ask if you need directions, advice or just a chat if your French isn't fluent.
+This means that there is always someone to ask if you need directions, advice or just a chat if your French isn`t fluent.

-We have 4 bikes.
 It is popular cycling country with routes across the vineyards, along the nearby Canal du Midi and through the rolling countryside with its rivers, woods and the picturesque Black Mountains.
 The Tour de France often passes nearby.

 There are many river swimming opportunities, with fishing, kayaking and picnicking spots.
 Go for a swim in the cool waters of the River Cesse and call in to one of the village bars on the way home for an aperitif and some freshly shucked oysters.